From Classroom to Enterprise: Elevating education through entrepreneurship

 “We heard from many organizations and donors supporting education entrepreneurs that one of the things they wanted was basic training on how to take their idea and turn it into reality,” said EdChoice’s Vice President of External Relations Brian McGrath.
 “They had the passion but not the tools to make the idea a sustainable reality.”

 The EdChoice Education Entrepreneurs program seeks to give entrepreneurs the skills and knowledge they need to be successful long term, which will help build up a more permanent ecosystem of diverse learning environments, platforms, and programing.
-The goal is to create a robust marketplace of options that families may choose from when creating an creating a learning path for their children.
+The goal is to create a robust marketplace of options that families may choose from when creating a learning path for their children.

 Entrepreneur class